JanPalasek/pretty-jupyter/docs/source/metadata.rst

 .. note::

-    Attributes `title`, `author` and `date` are processed by Jinja (TODO) templating engine.
+    Attributes `title`, `author` and `date` are processed by `Jinja templating engine <https://jinja.palletsprojects.com/>`_.
 This allows us to insert more complex expressions than a simple text, such as generate current date.

     For security reasons, the number of available available variable names in Jinja is restricted to `datetime` and notebook-level metadata available under `resources`.